kevinpapst/kimai2-website/documentation/upgrade-kimai-v1.md

 ## Upgrade to Kimai 2 (from v1)

 *You have to install Kimai v2 first, please read the documentation at [GitHub]({{ site.kimai_v2_repo }}).
-We recommend installing it on the same server, as long as you can meet the PHP7 requirement.*
+You can install it on the same server, but remember that you have to meet the PHP7 requirement.*

 Before importing your data from a Kimai v1 installation, please read the following carefully: